Jimmy Yu leads the Optical Transport, Microwave Transmission, and Mobile Backhaul Transport market research.

 At the end of the day, I have one objective— to provide realistic market analysis to help you make an informed business decision.

-- Stable Demand for Optical Transport Equipment in 3Q 2019, According to Dell’Oro Group
+- Optical Transport Market Declined 6 Percent in 3Q 2022, According to Dell’Oro Group

-- Microwave Transmission Market Declined 4 Percent Y/Y in First Half 2019, According to Dell’Oro Group
+- Microwave Transmission Equipment for Mobile Backhaul Grew 5 Percent in 2Q 2022, According to Dell’Oro Group